-I am a second year PhD student at the University of Nottingham, School of Politics and International Relations.
+I am a third year PhD student at the University of Nottingham, School of Politics and International Relations.
 I hold an integrated Masters degree (MSci) in International Relations & Global Issues from the University of Nottingham.
 Before I started my PhD, I had worked at a software company based in Wales.

 When I was eight years old I kept telling everyone I would once become the UN Secretary General, I’m still waiting for the job offer.

 I started learning English when I was eight (and yet, I still cannot use definite and indefinite articles properly), and I later attended bilingual English-Slovak grammar school, mainly because I wanted to read the Lord of the Rings in English.
 I love learning languages (but I always make the same mistake and after reaching a certain level, I stop practicing and then forget most of it), I could speak Spanish fluently (I took Spanish classes for six years), I could also speak some decent Arabic in the past (I took Arabic classes for six semesters), and I also studied Hebrew for nine months and French for very long three weeks.